 In the era of French colonialism

 Tensions between the colonial government and the local population emerged in the 1920s and 1930s.
-There were several revolutions opposing forced labor, too high taxes, and other repressive policies.
+There were several revolutions opposing forced labour, too high taxes, and other repressive policies.
 Notwithstanding this opposition, France continued to take advantage of its resources for its own profit.
 Still, the 1950s saw the beginning of development projects with the construction of schools and hospitals.

-Independence (Since 1960)
+Independence

-Bokassa and Central African Empire (1965–1979)
+Bokassa and the Central African Empire (1965–1979)

 Republic of Kolingba in Central Africa

 After Bokassa's defeat, General André Kolingba came to govern the country.
 Under his autocratic reign marked by breaches of human rights, he ruled for ten years.
 The popular uprising against Kolingba's government started in 1991.
-This produced the basis of a transitional government and at last democratic elections in 1993.
+This produced the basis of a transitional government and, at last, democratic elections in 1993.

 Bozizé and conflict (2003–2013)